CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 Yes, I want to inventory my data and determine if any filtering will be performed before the upload

-The Pre-Upload Filtering feature in CloudNine Discovery Portal allows you to take an inventory of your data, and if desired cull (exclude) data based on folders/directories, file type, individual files, and date range filters.
-Filtering is run before the upload process begins.
-Any files meeting the exclusion criteria are omitted from upload and processing into CloudNine Review.
+The Pre-Upload Filtering feature in CloudNine Discovery Portal allows you to inventory your data and exclude files based on folders, file types, individual files, and date ranges before the upload process begins.
+Excluded files will not be uploaded or processed in CloudNine Review.

 Inventory your Data